How to Shape Company Culture

 Don’t forget to assess external factors, both present and future, that may affect your strategic decisions.
 By doing so you will be able to determine which cultural styles need to be strengthened or dialed back depending on the circumstances.

-Finally, translate the target as a priority for organizational change.
+Finally, translate the target as a priority for organisational change.
 It may mean creating a new position or department.
 Or it may mean adopting a new system to communicate better with employees and assure them of a voice.

 Develop a Winning Culture